Five States Still Owing N2bn NECO Registration Fees Since 2012, Says Registrar

 Uchechukwu Nnaike

-The Registrar, National Examinations Council (NECO), Prof. Dantani Ibrahim Wushishi, has appealed to the states that are still owing the council for the registration fee of their students to remit their money to keep the examination body afloat.
+The Registrar, National Examinations Council (NECO), Prof. Dantani Ibrahim Wushishi, has appealed to the states still owing the council for the registration fees of their students to remit their money to keep the examination body afloat.

 The NECO boss said this while briefing journalists in Lagos after monitoring the conduct of the ongoing NECO Senior School Certificate Examination (SSCE) in some schools, as part of his nationwide monitoring exercise.